wolf81/libctg/README.md

 -- check the size of the grid
 local w, h = grid:getSize() --> 8, 5

+-- we can create a move as such ... local move = { 3, 3, 'L', false } -- x, y, direction, add?

--- check if a move is possible from a coord, with a direction local can_move = grid:isValidMove(8, 5, 'R') --> false
+-- check if a move is possible local can_move = grid:isValidMove(unpack(move)) --> true

+-- apply the move; returns -1 if the move was invalid, otherwise value in target cell after add/subtract local v = grid:applyMove(unpack(move)) --> 1

 -- check if a grid is solved, which is true if all values are 0 local is_solved = grid:isSolved() --> false

--- iterate over the values in the grid for x, y, value in ipairs(grid:iter()) do
+-- iterate over the values in the grid for x, y, value in grid:iter() do
     print(string.format('%d, %d: %d', x, y, value)) --> 1, 1: 0 ...
 8, 5: 7
 end
 ```